openstack-infra/system-config/doc/source/running-your-own.rst

     contents
     here

-Launch a node - be sure to pass --ram 10240 to get a flavor with at least 10G+ or RAM, as gerrit is configured for 8G of heap.
+Launch a node - be sure to pass --flavor "10G" to get a flavor with at least 10G+ of RAM, as gerrit is configured for 8G of heap.

 Follow the :file:`doc/source/gerrit.rst` for instructions on getting gerrit configured once installed.